MikeDevProjects/security-server-exercise/README.md

 3. Run `npm start`

 # bcrypt example
-Example of hashing password and comparing it with bcrypt library.
+Example of hashing and comparing passwords using bcrypt.

 To try out:
 1. Open bcrypt-example directory